 - All members of staff are expected to read and follow Safer Working Practice guidance

-- Miss James (Head of School), Mr Griffiths (CEO) and Paula Bartlett (CFOO) have up to date Safer Recruitment training with Swindon's Safeguarding Partnership.
+- Miss James (Headteacher) & Mr Wilson (Director of Education) have up to date Safer Recruitment training and Managing Allegations training with Swindon's Safeguarding Partnership.

-- Mrs. O'Sullivan takes part in annual Level 1 'Train the Trainer' training with Sarah Turner Consulting.
+- Miss James takes part in annual Level 1 'Train the Trainer' training with Sarah Turner Consulting.

 - In staff meetings, we regularly review safeguarding scenarios and share termly safeguarding updates from Swindon Safeguarding Partnership, Family Contact Point and Sarah Turner Consulting.

 Domestic Violence and ENCOMPASS